d3bn4th/Weather-Forcast/README.md

-# Weather-Forcast - GDSC Project
+# Weather Forcast - GDSC Project
  Weather application which displays the current weather conditions for a given location, along with a five-day forecast.
 It also allows users to search for weather information for any location of their choice.
  It also shows the weather a the user's location